The First Regional Conference on Cultural Property Protection

 - Session 3: Innovative Approaches to Site Management and Administration.

-Case study presentations and discussion related to alternative site management approaches, including public-private partnerships, semi-autonomous authorities, and royal trusts/commissions.
+Case study presentations and discussions related to alternative site management approaches, including public-private partnerships, semi-autonomous authorities, and royal trusts/commissions.

 - Session 4: Enhancing Site Security through Local Collaboration.